cobwebch/external_import/Documentation/Developer/Steps/Index.rst

 importer
   Back-reference to the current instance of the :php:`\Cobweb\ExternalImport\Importer` class.

+parameters
+  Array of parameters declared in the configuration of the custom step.

 See the :ref:`API chapter <developer-api>` for more information about these classes.

 Furthermore, the custom step class can access a member variable called :code:`abortFlag`.